 - 2. Create a high quality learning environment. - 3.
 Be financially sound, modernise and grow, providing outstanding value for money. - 4.
-Provide a curriculum that meets the needs of all stakeholders - 5.
+Provide a curriculum that meets the needs of all stakeholders in an ever changing world. - 5.
 Work in partnership with employers, agencies and the community.

-A series of strategic objectives have been developed for each strategic aim for the 2011-2014 plan.
+A series of strategic objectives have been developed for each strategic aim for the 2015-2018 plan.
 These are:

-Strategic Objectives

-Strategic Aim 1 - Provide high quality teaching and learning
+Strategic Objectives Strategic Aim 1 - Provide high quality teaching and learning

-- continue to manage and support the development of teachers in the classroom to ensure teaching and learning is consistently outstanding - 2. further develop the use of ILT to support teaching and learning - 3. develop the tutorial programme to ensure the support learners receive is outstanding, demanding targets are set and overseas learners are fully supported - 4. continually review the teaching of higher-level skills to ensure compliance with the academic infrastructure for higher education - 5. continue to develop a strong staff development culture where training and development is focused on business needs - 6. continue to apply the highest professional standards to the employment, development and deployment of the people employed by the College - 7. develop and utilise externally validated quality systems to underline our commitment to high-quality training
+- 1. continue to manage and support the development of teachers in the classroom to ensure teaching and learning is consistently outstanding. - 2. further develop the use of ILT to support teaching and learning both on and off campus. - 3. develop the tutorial programme to ensure the support learners receive is outstanding, demanding targets are set and overseas learners are fully supported. - 4. continually review the teaching of higher-level skills to ensure compliance with the academic infrastructure for higher education. - 5. continue to develop a strong staff development culture where training and development is focused on business needs. - 6. continue to apply the highest professional standards to the employment, development and deployment of the people employed by the College. - 7. develop and utilise externally validated quality systems to underline our commitment to high-quality training.